angelicabravo1719/soc-threat-intelligence-case-studies/cases/01-suspicious-domain-triage.md

-# 01 — Suspicious Link / Domain Click (Beginner-Friendly Triage)
+# 01 — Suspicious Link / Domain Click

 ## Learning Note (Honest + Clear)
 This is a **practice scenario** (sanitized and not from a real company incident).